Turkey's coronavirus infections amount to 1% of working age population, data shows

 The vaccine programme began in mid-January and has delivered some 20.3 million doses, including nearly 8 million people having received two shots, government data shows.

-It has relied on Sinovac’s CoronaVac shot but this month added jabs by Pfizer and BioNTech.
+It has relied on Sinovac's CoronaVac (SVA.O) shot but this month added jabs by Pfizer (PFE.N) and BioNTech (22UAy.DE).

-Reporting by Can Sezer; Additional reporting by Ali Kucukgocmen in Ankara; Writing by Daren Butler; Editing by Jonathan Spicer and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.